Joako360/osm2city/doc/manual/appendix.rst

 * Use an editor, which supports `PEP 08`_.
 However the current main developer prefers a line length of 120 instead.
 You should be able to live with that.
 * Use Python `type hints`_ as far as possible — and help improve the current situation.
 It might make the code a bit harder to read, but it gets so much easier to understand.
 * Try to stick to the Python version as referenced in :ref:`Python<chapter-python-label>`.
+* All code in utf-8.
+On Windows please make sure that line endings get correct in git (core.autocrlf)

 .. _PEP 08: https://www.python.org/dev/peps/pep-0008/